The absorbing clamps also known as ferrite clamps are used for measuring disturbance power on power input lines as well as other auxiliary I/O lines.

 • An RF-current transformer for measuring the current.

 • The absorber chain, made up of split, finely ground ferrite rings, decouples the mains effect and provides a defined RF-termination to the line of the EuT being tested.

 • The second set of ferrite rings decouples the current transformer from the receiver's asymmetric (common-mode) impedance.

 • Easy-to-open non-metalic housing featuring wheels for effortless mobility

 Absorbing Clamps to measure EMI Emissions according to CISPR 13 [EN 55013], CISPR 14 [EN 55014], and CISPR 32 [EN 55032].
 The absorbing clamps, also known as ferrite clamps, are used for measuring disturbance power on power input lines as well as other auxiliary I/O lines.
 The absorbing clamp measurement method (ACMM) is described in Clause 7 of CISPR 16-2-2.
 The CLA-050 and CLA-150 consist of a broadband current transformer (30 MHz to 1 GHz) and two sets of ferrite rings.

 The line(s) under test are routed through the current transformer and one of the set of ferrite rings.
-The ferrite rings act as a broadband RF power absorber and isolates the current transformer from disturbances on the mains and establishes asymmetric (common-mode) impedance.
-Each of these ferrites are split into two halves, with one half mounted in the absorbing clamp base, and the other half mounted in the hinged top cover.
+The ferrite rings act as a broadband RF power absorber, isolate the current transformer from disturbances on the mains and establish asymmetric (common-mode) impedance.
+Each of these ferrites is split into two halves, with one half mounted in the absorbing clamp base and the other half mounted in the hinged top cover.

-When the clamp is open, the line(s) under test are easily laid into place inside the bottom halves of the ferrites.
+When the clamp is open, the line(s) under test are easily placed inside the ferrites' bottom halves.
 When the clamp is closed, the two halves meet, forming a ring around the line(s) under test.
 The coaxial line connecting the current transformer to the clamp